Josh Kaufman (musician): Craig Finn and the Hold Steady

 While working in a record store in the early 2000s, Kaufman encountered the music of the Twin Cities rock band, Lifter Puller.
-Many years later, in 2012, Kaufman was backing Hannah Cohen during an appearance at Crossing Border Festival in The Hague, The Netherlands.
-Craig Finn, frontman of Lifter Puller and more recently The Hold Steady, was on the same bill performing solo material.
+Many years later, in 2012, Kaufman was backing Hannah Cohen during an appearance at Crossing Border Festival in The Hague, the Netherlands.
+Craig Finn, frontman of Lifter Puller and more recently the Hold Steady, was on the same bill performing solo material.
 After watching Cohen's set, Finn approached Kaufman about collaborating and the pair reunited back in the US at Kaufman's studio in Dumbo.
-There, they worked together on music for a production of Scott Z. Burns’ play The Library before Finn lined up Kaufman to produce two solo studio albums, Faith in the Future (2015) and We All Want the Same Things (2017).
+There, they worked together on music for a production of Scott Z. Burns' play The Library before Finn lined up Kaufman to produce two solo studio albums, Faith in the Future (2015) and We All Want the Same Things (2017).

-In March 2018, The Hold Steady unveiled two new tracks, “Eureka” and “Esther” which had been recorded with Kaufman in Brooklyn.
+In March 2018, the Hold Steady unveiled two new tracks, “Eureka” and “Esther” which had been recorded with Kaufman in Brooklyn.
 Kaufman is collaborating with the group on further recordings.

 An announcement in late January 2019 revealed that Kaufman had produced a third solo record with Finn.
-I Need A New War was released on April 26 in the US on Partisan Records.
+I Need a New War was released on April 26 in the US on Partisan Records.
 In an interview with The 405, Finn revealed that Kaufman had been "very hands-on for these records", saying: "We really talk through the songs...
 He's helped me a lot."
 To mark the album's release, Kaufman appeared with Finn on Late Night with Seth Meyers for a rendition of lead single ‘Something To Hope For’.
 Though his work with Finn, he also bonded with drummer Joe Russo leading to the formation of their free-form group Boyfriends.

 Bonny Light Horseman

 As of 2019, Kaufman was part of a three-piece band, Bonny Light Horseman, consisting of himself, Eric D. Johnson of Fruit Bats and singer/songwriter Anaïs Mitchell.
+Their self-titled 2021 album was nominated for 2 Grammy awards.
 The band released their third album in June 2024.